-As a result of existing contamination of potentially saturated subsurface soils at depth of 8 to 14 ft bgs, four additional monitoring wells (FPTAMW-6, -7, -8, and -9) were installed in November 2003 under NYSDEC spill number 9510184.
-During installation, there were no visible signs of contamination and photoionization detector (PID) readings remained at background Groundwater monitoring was performed from November 2003 through concentrations.
+Due to the potential for contamination in saturated subsurface soils at 8 to 14 ft bgs, four additional monitoring wells (FPTAMW-6, -7, -8, and -9) were installed in November 2003 under During installation, there were no visible signs of NYSDEC spill number 9510184. contamination and photoionization detector (PID) readings remained at background Groundwater monitoring was performed from November 2003 through concentrations.
 September 2004 at the four newly installed monitoring wells and at four existing wells (FPTMW-3, -4, FPTVMW-5, and ANGMW-1) to confirm the presence/absence of groundwater contamination caused by the residual subsurface soil contamination.
 Sampling locations are illustrated on Figure 7.
 Sampling results indicate that no VOC detections were reported at any of the FPTA wells except for ANGMW-1.
 ANGMW-1 was also sampled in March 2005, March 2006, and April 2007.
 Sampling results for ANGMW-1 are provided in Table 7.
-1.2.4-Trimethylbenzene was reported in exceedance of the NYS Groundwater SCGs in the November 2003 through March 2005 sampling rounds.
+1,2,4-Trimethylbenzene was reported in exceedance of the NYS Groundwater SCGs in the November 2003 through March 2005 sampling rounds.
 A naphthalene exceedance was also reported during the November 2003 and September 2004 sampling rounds.
-In summer 2005, in-well Oxygen Release Compound (ORC®) treatment was performed at ANGMW-1.
-ORC® releases oxygen into a contaminated area to promote the aerobic biodegradation of the petroleum contamination.
+In summer 2005, in-well Oxygen Release Compound (ORC[®]) treatment was performed at ANGMW-1.
+ORC[®] releases oxygen into a contaminated area to promote the aerobic biodegradation of the petroleum contamination.
 Treatment was continued at ANGMW-1 for six months until the March 2006 sampling round.
-The March 2006 sampling results confirmed the absence of VOC detections in the ANGMW-1 groundwater sample.
+The March 2006 sampling results confirmed the absence of VOC detections in the ANGMW-1 groundwater sample above New York State Groundwater SCGs.
 ORC® treatment was again performed at ANGMW-1 in fall 2006.
 March 2007 sampling data confirmed the absence of VOC detections above NYS Groundwater SCGs.